Generating enhanced primordial GWs during inflation with intermittent violation of NEC and diminishment of GW propagating speed: Discussion of relation and discrepancy between two scenarios

-Furthermore, in the NEC-violating scenario, $\nu_2=1/2+1/(1-\epsilon_2)$, which indicates that $1/2<\nu_2<3/2$ and \be 0<n_T=3-2\nu_2<2\,. \ee However, in the $\hat{c}_T$-diminishing scenario, $\hat{\nu}_2=(3+2p)/(2+2p)$ with $p>0$, which results in $1<\hat{\nu}_2<3/2$ and \be 0<\hat{n}_T=3-2\hat{\nu}_2<1\,. \ee A blue-tilted power spectrum of primordial GWs with $0<n_T<1$ could be generated by either the NEC violation or the diminishment of the propagating speed of primordial GWs, while $n_T>1$ can only be attributed to the violation of NEC.
+In the NEC-violating scenario, $\nu_2=1/2+1/(1-\epsilon_2)$, which indicates that $1/2<\nu_2<3/2$ and \be 0<n_T=3-2\nu_2<2\,. \ee However, in the $\hat{c}_T$-diminishing scenario, $\hat{\nu}_2=(3+2p)/(2+2p)$ with $p>0$, which results in $1<\hat{\nu}_2<3/2$ and \be 0<\hat{n}_T=3-2\hat{\nu}_2<1\,, \ee where the background evolution has been assumed as inflation.
+During inflation, a blue-tilted power spectrum of primordial GWs with $0<n_T<1$ could be generated by either the NEC violation or the diminishment of the propagating speed of primordial GWs, while $n_T>1$ can only be attributed to the violation of NEC.
 In fact, in the limit $p\rightarrow\infty$, the relation (\ref{eq:DisformalH}) will be invalid due to the divergence of ${d \hat{c}_T/d \hat{\tau} / \hat{c}_T}$, namely, the correspondence of the two scenarios will be broken.
-Therefore, in the sense of the prediction of blue-tilted primordial GWs, these two scenarios may be identified by observations of the spectra index when $n_T>1$.
+This is also due to the fact that we have required an inflationary background in the $\hat{c}_T\neq1$ case.